 Containers should not be stacked more than 1.5 meters high to avoid crushing items.

-Hazardous waste manifests or consignment notes must accompany each shipment of hazardous waste in accordance with national law, until it reaches its final destination.
-On completion of a journey, the transporter should complete the hazardous waste manifest form and return it to the healthcare establishment.
-If the waste regulatory authority is sufficiently well established, it may be possible to pre-notify the agency about a planned offsite transport and disposal of hazardous healthcare waste and to obtain the agency’s approval.
+Hazardous waste manifests or consignment notes must accompany each shipment of hazardous waste in accordance with national laws, until it reaches its final destination.
+On completion of a shipment, the receiving facility should return a signed copy of the manifest to the generator, confirming that the waste has been received by the designated facility.
+If the waste regulatory authority is sufficiently well established, it may be possible to pre-notify the agency about a planned offsite transport and disposal of hazardous waste and to obtain the agency’s approval.

 Emergency response information—Emergency Response Intervention Cards (ERICards) (), Emergency Response Guides ()—should accompany shipments of hazardous waste to provide guidance on initial actions in response to a transport accident.